microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

     }
 {% endhighlight %}

-##### Returns only data elements you want to share using $project;
+##### Specify which fields to share using $project
-You can selectively return only data elements you want to expose and change the name of elements in the data returned.
+You can selectively return only data fields you want to expose and/or change the name of the fields in the data returned.

+In the following example, each record will contain 2 fields with newly defined fieldnames.
+The record id from the data lake is also added by the system as default.
 {% highlight JSON %}
 [
   {
     "$match": {
-      "recType": "io.microshare.demo.sensor.temperature"
+      "recType": "io.microshare.environment.unpacked"
     }
   },
   {
     "$project": {
-      "region_Name": "$data.region",
-      "region_ID": "$data.regionid",
-      "sensorData": "$data.FRMPayload",
-      "Session_ID": "$data.SessID"
+      "temp": "$data.temperature.0.value",
+      "humidity": "$data.humidity.0.value"
     }
   }
 ]
-{% endhighlight %}
-Be aware of the data return as above will be 4 elements with new names defined, plus a system record of object id in the data lake, which is added by the system as default.
-{% highlight JSON %}
-        "_id": {
-          "$oid": "59dfa6a646e0fb0022dd1???"
-        },
 {% endhighlight %}

 For more details of query syntax, please refer to the MongoDB doc site